-- MN-221 for the treatment of acute exacerbations of asthma and COPD exacerbations, for which we (i) initiated a Phase II clinical trial in the first quarter of 2009 to evaluate the safety and efficacy of MN-221 in patients with severe, acute exacerbations of asthma treated in the emergency room, or ER, which is on-going and for which we continue to note an overall slow enrollment rate, however, we experienced higher enrollment rates in the third quarter of 2010 as a result of asthma season, facilitated by the protocol amendment which reduced the patient's length of stay in the ER, and (ii) initiated a Phase 1b clinical trial in the fourth quarter of 2009 to evaluate the safety of MN-221 at planned escalating doses in patients with stable, moderate to severe COPD, in which we announced preliminary positive results in the first quarter of 2010. - MN-166/AV411 for which we continue the process of integrating the two programs into a combined ibudilast-based product development program to pursue discussions with potential partners to secure a strategic collaboration.
-For MN-166 for the treatment of MS, we completed a Phase II clinical trial in Eastern Europe in the second quarter of 2008 and we completed a monkey toxicity preclinical study in second quarter of 2010.
-For AV411 for other CNS disorders, we have an on-going Phase 1b/2a opioid withdrawal clinical trial being funded by the National Institute on Drug Abuse, or NIDA, which is expected to be completed by the end of 2010 and we have on-going collaborative studies with NIDA for methamphetamine addiction.
-In addition, in the third quarter of 2010, an investigator site received approval from the U.S. Food and Drug Administration, or FDA, to proceed with a Phase 1b trial of ibudilast as a potential new pharmacotherapy for methamphetamine addiction.
-This trial is being funded primarily by NIDA.
+- MN-221 for the treatment of acute exacerbations of asthma and COPD exacerbations, for which we initiated a Phase 2 clinical trial in the first quarter of 2009 to evaluate the safety and efficacy of MN-221 in patients with severe, acute exacerbations of asthma treated in the emergency room, which is on-going, and initiated a Phase 1b clinical trial in the fourth quarter of 2009 to evaluate the safety of MN-221 at planned escalating doses in patients with stable, moderate to severe COPD, in which we announced preliminary positive results in the first quarter of 2010. - MN-166/AV411, for which we continue to integrate the two programs into a combined ibudalist-based product development program to pursue discussions with potential partners to secure a strategic collaboration.
+For MN-166 for the treatment of MS, we completed a Phase 2 clinical trial in Eastern Europe in the second quarter of 2008 and we completed of a monkey toxicity preclinical study in the second quarter of 2010.
+For AV411 for other CNS disorders, we completed in the third quarter of 2010 a Phase 1b/2a opioid withdrawal clinical trial funded by the National Institute on Drug Abuse, or NIDA, and we have Phase 1b NIDA-funded clinical trial in methamphetamine-dependent volunteers initiated in fourth quarter of 2010.

-Upon completion of proof-of-concept Phase II clinical trials, we intend to make a determination as to whether we will continue to pursue development independently in select markets, or establish a strategic collaboration to support further clinical development, as we currently intend with MN-221 and MN-166/AV411.
-In addition, we continue to limit development activities for the balance of our existing product candidates.
+Upon completion of proof-of-concept Phase 2 clinical trials, we intend to enter into strategic alliances with leading pharmaceutical or biotech companies to support further clinical development, and plan to keep certain commercialization rights in select markets.
+In addition, we continue to limit development activities for the balance of our existing product candidates in order to focus on our prioritized programs.
 For each of these remaining product candidates, we plan to conduct development activities only to the extent deemed necessary to maintain our license rights or maximize its value while pursuing a variety of initiatives to monetize such product candidate on appropriate terms.
-See "Research and Development" below.